sakamies/stickyfoo/README.md

-Stickyfoo: Semantic Sticky Footer Plugin for jQuery
+Stickyfoo
 ===

+A semantic sticky footer plugin for jQuery

 Usage
 ---